openvinotoolkit/openvino_notebooks/README.md

 ### Step 4: Install the Packages

-#### Installs OpenVINO tools and dependencies like Jupyter Lab:

-Upgrade pip to the latest version.
-Use pip's legacy dependency resolver to avoid dependency conflicts
+This step installs OpenVINO and dependencies like Jupyter Lab.
+First, upgrade pip to the latest version.
+Then, use pip's legacy dependency resolver to avoid dependency conflicts.

 ```bash
 python -m pip install --upgrade pip